• Home

 “Meet me,” she whispered, the smell of her perfume captivating him.
 “Meet me tomorrow.
 At six.
 Somewhere where no one will see us.”

-It was like they were teenagers again, meeting in the park, leaving notes for each other, fucking in the backseat of her car.
+But it was like they were teenagers again, meeting in the park, leaving notes for each other, fucking in the backseat of her car.
 The blood rushed from his head, banishing rational thought, making him little more than an amoeba responding to an overpowering stimulus.
 The words came out of his mouth of their own volition.
 “There’s a place.
 Very private.
 Jean Paul’s.”

 “I know where it is.
 I’ll be there at six.”